-One of the largest variables in determining if your garments are going to come out wrinkle-free when you unpack is the bag you put them in.
-Unless you are flying business or first class, most air carriers do not offer any vertical storage available to hang even a light garment bag.
+One of the largest variables in determining if your garments will come out wrinkle-free when you unpack is the bag you put them in.
+Unless you are flying business or first class, most air carriers do not offer any vertical storage available to hang, even a light garment bag.

 If you do have to bring a checked bag with you, try not to purchase a soft-top case.
 Instead, opt for a hardtop where it will be easier to place your garments in the best possible position for their journey.
 It will also be more difficult for your clothes to get weighed down by other passengers bags if a hard top suitcase is used.